stat6250-w18/course-questions-wiki/week-04/README.md

 - *Question* (jcanfield3-stat6250): Wouldn't having Miss/Missing as a key word be useful when separating missing and other values?
 - *Answer* (jcanfield3-stat6250): This is because a . or ' ' can be used instead.
 - *Question* (akrishnamurthy-stat6250): While specifying range, how are the out of bound or missing values identified ?
 Is it necessary to specify a seperate label for such values?
+- Question (nshrivastava2-stat6250): The LOW and HIGH keywords are used to define a continuous range when the lowest and highest values are not known.
+How does the LOW meant for character value and numeric values?
+- Answer (nshrivastava2-stat6250):  For character values, the LOW keyword treats missing values as the lowest possible values.
+However, for numeric values, LOW does not include missing values.